Chicken Fried Rice

 Shortcut: use ground chicken, turkey, pork or beef.
 No slicing needed!

-Other ingredients for fried rice
+Other ingredients for Chicken Fried Rice

 What else do you have in your refrigerator or freezer?
 We like using frozen peas or frozen diced mixed vegetables (no need to defrost, just use straight from freezer), chopped green onion and eggs.
 You can use pretty much any vegetable you want: